 65. Fernstrom JD, Wurtman RJ.
 Brain serotonin content: physiological regulation by plasma neutral amino acids.
 Science.
 1972;178:414-6.

 67. Markus CR, Olivier B, de Haan EH.
-Whey protein rich in alpha-lactalbumin increases the ratio of plasma tryptophan to the sum of the other large neutral amino acids and improves cognitive performance in stress-vulnerable subjects.
+Whey protein is rich in alpha-lactalbumin, increases the ratio of plasma tryptophan to the sum of the other large neutral amino acids, and improves cognitive performance in stress-vulnerable subjects.
 Am J Clin Nutr.
 2002 Jun;75(6):1051-6.

 68. Camfield DA, Owen L, Scholey AB, Pipingas A, Stough C. Dairy constituents and neurocognitive health in aging.
 Br J Nutr.
 2011 Jul;106(2):159-74.